Skip to content

 It can be useful to have evidence of your building’s environmental impact designed to demonstrate to your team, customers, partners, and the public your commitment to reducing energy usage and being part of the fight against climate change.

-• Added publicity opportunities: Is there a local Net Zero plan where you are?
-Oxfordshire has a Pathways to a Zero Carbon Oxfordshire (PDF) strategy set out, with work now taking place to develop more specific roadmaps.
+- Added publicity opportunities: Is there a local Net Zero plan where you are?
+Oxfordshire has a Pathways to a Zero Carbon Oxfordshire (PDF) strategy set out.
+Several communities and Parish Councils are developing their own local plans.
+Is there one in your area?

 Get implementing!